 Be aware of the timing of the automated back-end build jobs, as explained at the reference environments.

 (If you need to manually run these jobs outside the normal automated schedule, then may need to ask #hosted-reference-envs channel, as people depend on these environments.)

 First merge to folio-ansible, then to folio-infrastructure.

 Inspect build results

-Following the merges, might want to re-run the folio-testing-test build using this now-deployed configuration to ensure no glitches.
+Following the merges, might want to re-run the folio-snapshot-test build using this now-deployed configuration to ensure no glitches.

-Verify the results of each backend build, as done above.
-Remember that folio-snapshot-load will be the same as folio-snapshot.
+Verify the results of the backend build, as done above.

 Delete old branches.